B3x0r/Capstone-Bank-API/README.md

 #### Installation:

 You can check my version here: https://rebecca-durst-fullstackbankapp.herokuapp.com/

-Here's a video demo of the  https://youtu.be/F6EwUAWws5A

 Fork this and the Capstone-Bank-CRA projects to your computer.
 You will have to install MongoDB Compass and [I am forgetting what needs to be done here].
 Once you are in the Capstone-Bank-API folder, use "npm start" in the terminal.
 Then, you can navigate to http://localhost:3000/account/all Now, you will go into the Bank-Capstone-CRA folder and run "npm start" in the terminal.
 You will then be able to navigate to the http://localhost:8080 to see the website.